TI-Toolkit/tokens-wiki/tokens/BackgroundOn.md

 :BackgroundOn B+3
 ```

-In addition, `BackgroundOn` can be used to fill the graphscreen with a solid color.
+In addition, <tt>BackgroundOn</tt> can be used to fill the graphscreen with a solid color.
 The color variables range from 10 to 24, blue to dark gray, as documented [here](/textcolor).
-For example, `BackgroundOn` 12 will fill the graphscreen with black.
+For example, <tt>BackgroundOn</tt> 12 will fill the graphscreen with black.

 ```ti-basic
 :BackgroundOn 12